BraxtonElmer/PHPMailer-Send-Form-Data-To-Email/README.md

 You can create a Google account from <a href="https://accounts.google.com/signup?hl=en">here</a>.<br>
 Make sure you save or remember the mail address and password as this is required to log and send the Form Date to the recieving mail address(Which is done by PHP).<br>
 ### Step 2 - Change Security Settings of Google Account
-After an account is created successfully, go to the Google account settings of the Account you just created and go to the Security tab in the left side or you can <a href="https://myaccount.google.com/intro/security">click here to go there</a>.<br>
+After an account is created successfully, go to the Google account settings of the Account you just created and go to the Security tab in the left side or you can <a href="https://myaccount.google.com/intro/security">click here to go there</a> (Make sure you are in the security settings of the account you created).<br>
-Make sure 2-Step Verification is Off and also turn off 'Use your Phone to sign in'<br>
+Make sure 2-Step Verification is Off and also turn off "Use your Phone to sign in".<br>
-After that scroll down and enable
+After that scroll down and turn on "Less secure app access".